pcaston/OpenPeerPower.github.io/source/_lovelace/markdown.markdown

 content: >
   ## Lovelace

-  Starting with Home Assistant 0.72, we're experimenting with a new way of defining your interface.
+  Starting with Open Peer Power 0.72, we're experimenting with a new way of defining your interface.
 We're calling it the **Lovelace UI**.
 ```

 ## Template variables